Albert Sorel: Writings

 He was not merely a conscientious scholar; the analysis of the documents, mostly unpublished, on French diplomacy during the first years of the Revolution, which he published in the Revue historique (vol. v.-vii., x.-xiii.), shows with what scrupulous care he read the innumerable despatches which passed under his notice.
 He was also, and above all things, an artist.
 He drew men from the point of view of a psychologist as much as of a historian, observing them in their surroundings and being interested in showing how greatly they are slaves to the fatality of history.
 It was this fatality which led the rashest of the Conventionals to resume the tradition of the ancien régime, and caused the revolutionary propaganda to end in a system of alliances and annexations which carried on the work of Louis XIV.
 This view is certainly suggestive, but incomplete; it is largely true when applied to the men of the French Revolution, inexperienced or mediocre as they were, and incompetent to develop the enormous enterprises of Napoleon I.

 Literary works

+Sorel's magnum opus, L'Europe et la revolution francaise (Europe and the French Revolution) was published in 8 volumes between 1885 and 1904.
+The 18th edition was published 1922-26, and the books were reprinted as facsimiles by Plon (1948), a German publisher (1974), and Tchou (2003).
+In 1928, extracts were published in English as Napoleon and the French Revolution, 1799-1814.
+Extracts from Albert Sorel's “L'Europe et la Revolution française” selected and edited by H. L. Hutton (Nelson, London, 1928, 178pp.).